Monument Valley and Native Cultures

 We keep our itineraries flexible to account for weather, current conditions, and group interest.
 The itinerary below is just an example of what you can expect.

-- Day 1 (May 4): Meet at 1PM (MDT-Mountain Daylight Time) at Goulding's Lodge in Monument Valley for a mandatory orientation session.
+- Day 1: Meet at 1PM (MDT-Mountain Daylight Time) at Goulding's Lodge in Monument Valley for a mandatory orientation session.
 After lunch, we are invited into traditional homes called hogans to photograph the Navajo people.
-As the light gets better towards the evening, we head outdoors and photograph the Navajo models against the beautiful landscapes of their homeland.
+As the light gets better towards the evening, we head outdoors and photograph the Navajo models against the iconic towers of Monument Valley.

 Lodging

 Lodging options are scarce and expensive in Monument Valley.
 Goulding's Lodge is the best combination of comfort, service, and value.
-We have reserved one bedroom villas for all our guests.
-These stand-alone cabins have 2 queen beds, separate bedroom, patio, living room, and kitchenette.
+We have reserved lodge rooms for 4-nights for all our guests.
+In Tuba City, we'll be staying at a local hotel for one night.

-The lodging cost is added separately to your final workshop payment which is due approximately 90 days prior to the workshop.
+The lodging cost is added separately at checkout.
 The cost for double and single occupancy are listed below.
 Double occupancy cannot be guaranteed and you may be required to upgrade to single occupancy if a same-gender roommate is not available.

 Logistics

-Please arrive at Goulding's Lodge no later than 1PM MDT on May 4th for the orientation session.
+Please arrive at Goulding's Lodge no later than 1PM MDT Day 1 for the orientation session.
 Participants should have their own transportation to get to/from Monument Valley.
 The closest airports are in Flagstaff and Page, AZ.
 There are no public transportation options so we recommend renting a car if flying in.
 Participants have the opportunity to arrange carpooling with each other after the pre-workshop Zoom meeting.
 We provide all transportation during the workshop to the shooting locations.

 Everyone on this trip should be in reasonably good physical condition.
 The uneven terrain, sand and uphill pitches make the short hikes on this workshop seem much harder.
 You should be comfortable walking at least a couple miles per day with your camera gear.

-The weather can be variable in early May.
-Sometimes cold fronts can come in and bring a lot of wind and precipitation.
+The weather can be variable in May.
+Sometimes cold fronts come in and bring a lot of wind and precipitation.
 Other times it can be sunny and mild.
-Be sure to bring plenty of warm layers and a rain jacket especially for night photography.
+Be sure to bring plenty of warm layers and a rain jacket, especially for night photography.
 Please see the gear list further down.

 The workshop does not include any meals, beverages or snacks.
 You will be responsible for your own meals even if we are eating as a group.
-The workshop will conclude by noon on May 8th.
+The workshop will conclude by 11AM on the last day.

-We are using authorized Navajo guides for the areas we visit along and Navajo models for some of the shoots.
+We are using authorized Navajo and Hopi guides for the areas we visit along and Navajo and Hopi models for some of the shoots.
 The cost of these guides and models is included in the workshop fee and model releases will be given to all workshop participants.
 The Navajo guides and models appreciate tips and gratuities if you feel so inclined.

 Note: If you are using your images for commercial use, you will have to apply for a separate permit with the Navajo Nation Parks Department.